Biden announces slate of gun control actions, claims 'public health crisis'

 "Further, the proposals Biden announced tonight could require law-abiding citizens to surrender lawful property and enable states to expand gun confiscation orders.
 The NRA will fight this nomination and ill-conceived executive actions," the NRA also said.

-Added House Minority Leader Kevin McCarthy, R-Calif.: "President Biden plans to announce his attempts to trample over our constitutional 2A rights by executive fiat.
+House Minority Leader Kevin McCarthy, R-Calif., added: "President Biden plans to announce his attempts to trample over our constitutional 2A rights by executive fiat.
 He is soft on crime, but infringes on the rights of law-abiding citizens.
 I won’t stand for it.
 And neither will House Republicans.
 Follow the Constitution!"

 CLICK HERE TO GET THE FOX NEWS APP